quantosnetwork/akx-presale/README.md

 - Get some polygon matics tokens a well made tutorial is available from benzinga here: https://www.benzinga.com/money/how-to-buy-polygon-matic/
 - Follow the instruction to include yourself in the private sale "white list" (COMING SOON)

-IMPORTANT: The private sale will not be on exchanges.
-Only people who are white listed will be able to participate.
   </details>

 <details><summary>How it works</summary>